wordswithchung/the-entile-world/README.md

 ### Project notes:

 * This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+* [Instructions](https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f) used to push app to GitHub for hosting
 * Site colors found on [coolors](https://coolors.co/)
 * Fonts from [Google](https://fonts.google.com/)
   * [Zilla Slab](https://fonts.google.com/specimen/Zilla+Slab)